craftcms/commerce/docs/subscriptions.md

 Commerce 2 supports subscriptions as well as multiple concurrent subscriptions.

-Subscriptions are handled by gateways - it's not possible to subscribe a user to a Commerce subscription plan that the payment gateway does not know.
+Subscriptions are handled by gateways - it’s not possible to subscribe a user to a Commerce subscription plan that the payment gateway does not know.

-While some gateways allow creating subscription plans via API, some of them don't, so to keep future options open, Commerce does not allow creating new subscription plans on the gateway.
-However, it's still possible to write a plugin that does that.
+While some gateways allow creating subscription plans via API, some of them don’t, so to keep future options open, Commerce does not allow creating new subscription plans on the gateway.
+However, it’s still possible to write a plugin that does that.

-To set up a subscription plan, you must set up a payment gateway that supports subscriptions and then go to "Commerce → Settings → Subscription Plans" and set up subscription plans.
+To set up a subscription plan, you must set up a payment gateway that supports subscriptions, then go to Commerce → Settings → Subscription Plans to set up subscription plans.

 ## Subscription support across gateways